2decomp-fft/2decomp-fft/README.md

 #### HALO_DEBUG

 This variable is used to debug the halo operations.
+This preprocessor variable is driven by the CMake on/off variable `HALO_DEBUG`.

 #### _GPU